 Users disengage after the second wrong answer

 Failure Mode 1: Staleness.
 Documents that were correct when written are now wrong.
 The Q2 2024 pricing page still sits in the index next to the current one.
 Both look equally relevant to the embedder.
 The model has no way to prefer the newer version.
+The staleness problem compounds with deletion bugs — removed content can remain retrievable and appear as legitimate evidence[9].
 Analysis of enterprise RAG deployments traces roughly 38% of retrieval errors to outdated content that was never archived or versioned — the rate varies by corpus and organization, but the pattern repeats[3].

 Failure Mode 2: Contradiction.
 Different teams maintain their own versions of shared information.
 Sales documents one set of product capabilities, marketing documents another, engineering's internal docs describe a third.
 Retrieval pulls chunks from all three.
 The model reconciles by inventing a plausible synthesis that matches none of the originals.
 The output looks fluent.
 It is wrong in a way that is hard to debug because no single chunk is the source of the error.

 Failure Mode 3: Implicit Knowledge.
 Business rules, decision criteria, escalation triggers — the things every experienced employee carries in their head — were never written down.
 The model cannot retrieve what does not exist as text.
 The RAG system answers the documented question correctly and misses the operational context any human would apply by reflex.
-This is where teams get blindsided.
-The accuracy looks fine on the test set built from existing documents.
-The accuracy collapses on real questions.
+On average, 31% of real user queries fall outside the distribution of queries used to train or evaluate the embedding model, and in these zero-shot cases retrieval failure rates jump by 40%[9].

 Five stages.
 A quality gate at every transition.
 The vector store is downstream of all of them.